 It is not the ability to draw the spiral itself.
 It is that when the hand is stabilised, resting on the page; the bend-stretch movements of the fingers in conjunction with subtle wrist movements, facilitates the finger movements we need for handwriting.
 We do both clockwise and anti-clockwise spirals so we build in the movements for the tummies for example of both the b; and the d.

-Exercises for handwriting improvement need to be tackled from both the side of improving the grip, as well as building in the movement patterns for letter formation.
+Colleen over at the OT Toolbox has also put together some pencil control exercises.
+Exercises for pencil control for handwriting improvement need to be tackled from both the side of improving the grip, as well as building in the movement patterns for letter formation.
 I have found over the years, that addressing both is the recipe to success in pencil control exercises.
 And when the refined finger movements have been built in and the grip has been addressed, exercises for letter formation are more beneficial, because the foundational pencil control is in place.